vibbits/material-liascript/example-presentation.md

 Learn more: [Slide Backgrounds](https://quarto.org/docs/presentations/revealjs/#color-backgrounds)
 :::

-## Media Backgrounds {background="#43464B" background-image="images/milky-way.jpeg"}
+## Display various media

-You can also use the following as a slide background:
+You can also use the following as content elements

 -   An image: `background-image`